furystack/furystack/README.md

 You can log in with a Google ID Token into a FuryStack backend with this simple package.

+## Shades

+@furystack/shades is a UI library that helps you to create web UIs easily, it works also with @furytechs tools like Logger or Inject.

 ## Utility packages

+### @furystack/utils

+A collection of useful tools like `Disposable`s with `using()` and `usingAsync()` helpers, deepMerge, Tracer and an ultra-lightweight Observer/Observable implementation

 ### @furystack/logging